VictoriaMetrics/VictoriaMetrics/README.md

 The following steps must be performed during the upgrade / downgrade:

-1) Send `SIGINT` signal to VictoriaMetrics process in order to gracefully stop it.
+* Send `SIGINT` signal to VictoriaMetrics process in order to gracefully stop it.
-2) Wait until the process stops.
+* Wait until the process stops.
 This can take a few seconds.
-3) Start the upgraded VictoriaMetrics.
+* Start the upgraded VictoriaMetrics.

 Prometheus doesn't drop data during VictoriaMetrics restart.
 See [this article](https://grafana.com/blog/2019/03/25/whats-new-in-prometheus-2.8-wal-based-remote-write/) for details.

 ### How to apply new config to VictoriaMetrics

-VictoriaMetrics must be restarted for applying new config:
+VictoriaMetrics is configured via command-line flags, so it must be restarted when new command-line flags should be applied:

-1) Send `SIGINT` signal to VictoriaMetrics process in order to gracefully stop it.
+* Send `SIGINT` signal to VictoriaMetrics process in order to gracefully stop it.
-2) Wait until the process stops.
+* Wait until the process stops.
 This can take a few seconds.
-3) Start VictoriaMetrics with the new config.
+* Start VictoriaMetrics with the new command-line flags.

 Prometheus doesn't drop data during VictoriaMetrics restart.
 See [this article](https://grafana.com/blog/2019/03/25/whats-new-in-prometheus-2.8-wal-based-remote-write/) for details.

 ### How to scrape Prometheus exporters such as [node-exporter](https://github.com/prometheus/node_exporter)